When the Arguments Get Into Full Swing

 alright - just not at Dawn anymore,“ she stopped herself to get an approving nod from Dawn before she continued.
 “She thinks the prophecy made them go all the way so that she would get pregnant.”

 Willow had a mystified expression.
-"Wow, that is full-on with weird... so hence why you're not wanting to kill her right now."
+"Wow, that is pretty weird, even for us Scoobys... so that's why you're not wanting to kill her right now."

 Buffy gave a swift nod and then something dawned on her, she turned to Dawn.
 “I can’t believe I didn’t notice the signs that you were pregnant – we did see you throwing up quite a few times!”